SourinDas2000/SourinDas2000/README.md

 - 👋 Hi, I’m @SourinDas2000 / Sourin Das
-- 👀 I’m interested in subjects like Data Science, Data Analysis, Artificial Intelligence, Machine Learning, and Deep Learning.
+- 👀 I’m enthusiastic about Data Science, Artificial Intelligence, Machine Learning, and Deep Learning.
-- 🌱 I know advanced Python, know Data Science and Machine Learning techniques and strategies.
-Is incredibly familiar with modules like Numpy, Scipy, Pandas, Matplotlib, Seaborn, and Sklearn.
-Currently, I'm focusing on mastering Deep Learning using modules like TensorFlow and Keras.
+- 🌱 I am efficient in Python, statistics, and math.
+Is familiar with python modules like Numpy, Scipy, Pandas, Matplotlib, Seaborn, and Sklearn.
+Currently, I'm focusing on mastering Deep Learning using modules like TensorFlow, Keras, and PyTorch.
 - ✏️ I am a bachelor's degree student in Economics (hons).
-I also have statistics in my curriculum.
-- 💞️ I want to be a Machine Learning Engineer.
 - 📫 Mail me at sourindaz@gmail.com

 <!---